Przemyslaw87/Image-upload/README.md

 **File name**

-As a safeguard against overwriting files on AWS S3, I used the object ID as the file name.
+As a safeguard against overwriting files on AWS S3, I used the uuid object as the file name.
 I saved the original file name in a separate field.

 **Resizing Foto**